adampaulsackfield/todo-app/README.md

   - Should sort results `ASC` in `priority` Example: `/api/todos?priority=ASC`
   - Should sort results `DESC` in `priority` Example: `/api/todos?priority=DESC`
 - `POST /api/todos`
-  - should return a status code of `201` and the newly created todo
+  - should return a status code of `201` and the newly created `Todo`
   - should return a status code of `400` when not provided a priority
   - should return a status code of `400` when not provided a title
 - `GET /api/todos/:todoId`
-  - should return a status code of `200` and the correct todo if the ID exists
+  - should return a status code of `200` and the correct `Todo` if the ID exists
   - should return a status code of `404` when the ID does not exist
 - `PUT /api/todos/:todoId`
   - should get a status code of `200` when updating the title
   - should get a status code of `200` when updating the priority
   - should get a status code of `404` when the ID does not exist
 - `DELETE /api/todos/:todoId`
-  - should return a status code of `200` when successfully deleting a todo
+  - should return a status code of `200` when successfully deleting a `Todo`
   - should return a status code of `404` when the ID does not exist

+Users

+- `POST /api/users`
+  - should return a status code of `201` and a newly created `User` with a hashed password
+  - should return a status code of 400 when providing a username that fails length validation (5-20)
+  - should return a status code of 400 when not providing a username
+  - should return a status code of 400 when not providing a password
+  - should return a status code of 400 when providing a password that fails length validation (< 8)